-Baking Cups are used to line muffin tins when making cupcakes, muffins or fairy cakes.
+Baking cups (aka muffin cups) are used to line muffin and cupcake tins when making cupcakes, muffins or fairy cakes.
 Their use generally replaces greasing or greasing and flouring the cups.

-They are made of pleated wax-treated paper or pleated foil.
+They are generally single-use, disposable items made of pleated wax-treated paper or pleated foil.
 You can also get reusable ones made from silicone.
 They are sold stacked in a box.
 The foil ones are stacked separated by paper muffin cups.
 The package directions often say to discard these paper ones, but many people use them anyway.
 Household-size boxes contain 25 or 50 of them.
-Commercially, of course, cases will often hold around 10,000 of them.
+Commercially, of course, cases will often hold up to around 10,000 of them.

 Light patterns on a white background might not show up well if your batter is also a light coloured one.